Feature

 Snowflake Openflow is a managed integration service built on Apache NiFi.
 It's designed to connect virtually any data source to any destination, supporting structured and unstructured data and running in your own cloud environment for complete control.

 Snowflake Openflow is built on Apache NiFi, leveraging its robust data flow capabilities.
-This means you can use familiar NiFi processors and controller services, alongside Snowflake-specific components, including advanced governance and control, observability, and option to run and deploy integration in your cloud or via Snowflake managed Snowpark Container Services, with both services managed by Snowflake.
+This means you can use familiar NiFi processors and controller services alongside Snowflake-specific components.
+These components include advanced governance and control, observability and the option to run and deploy integrations in your cloud or via Snowflake Deployment with Snowpark Container Services.
+Both of these services are managed by Snowflake.

 Openflow is designed to handle a wide array of data, including structured, semi-structured, and unstructured (text, images, audio, video, sensor data).
 It offers connectors for various SaaS platforms (e.g., Google Ads, Meta Ads, SharePoint, Box), databases (MySQL, PostgreSQL), streaming services (Kafka, Kinesis), and more.